Partnerships & Stakeholders

 We Are TLM develop alliances with other international networks, international and local organisations with a view to strengthening our operations but without the requirement of a formal agreement.

-4. In 2018, we began an alliance with Nafasi Art Space, a local NGO with whom
+5. In 2018, we began an alliance with Nafasi Art Space, a local NGO with whom we

-we bring our annual Tumaini La Maisha Festival to life attended by hundreds of supporters every year.
+whom we bring our annual Tumaini La Maisha Festival to life attended by hundreds of

-5. Schools across Dar es Salaam who support and partake in our Annual Piggy Bank Campaigns.
-We
+6. Schools across Dar es Salaam who support and partake in our Annual Piggy Bank

 Current memberships include:

-In Europe, we have ongoing collaborative programmes with a growing number of medical institutions such as CHI (formerly OLCHC), Beaumont Hospital and the RCSI – all in Dublin; and with the Children’s Cancer Research Institute in Vienna, Austria.
+In Europe, we have ongoing collaborative programmes with a growing number of medical institutions such as Beaumont Hospital and the RCSI – all in Dublin; and with the Children’s Cancer Research Institute in Vienna, Austria.
 We are actively developing vitally important clinical trials with a number of Universities including Oxford, Birmingham and University College Dublin.
-In the US, the University of Arizona has officially listed us as an intern partner for those students undertaking an MSc in Public Health.
+In the US, the Baylor college of medicine in Texas and the University of Arizona has officially listed us as an intern partner for those students undertaking an MSc in Public Health.